choener/WordAlignment/README.md

 statistics, you may add (+RTS -s -RTS), but that is not required.

 The output are four lines for each alignment.
-An info line with the word ids (IDS), the alignment score (SCORE), and the actual words, started by (WORDS) and interleaved by (WORD).
+An info line with the word ids (IDS), the alignment score (SCORE), the normalized scores (NSCORE) and the actual words, started by (WORDS) and interleaved by (WORD).
 The next two lines are the alignment, with deletions showning up as minus symbols (---) in the deletion field.
 Note that a deletion does not delete a character from the input, it merely aligns an existing character in one alignment with the symbol for deletion (--) in the other.
 After the alignment follows one empty line.

+The normalized score is defined as SCORE / maximum of input word lengths

-cat albanian.input | head -n 3 | ./dist/build/WordAlign/WordAlign twoway -s albanian.scores -g -2
+cat albanian.input | head -n 3 | ./dist/build/WordAlign/WordAlign twoway -s albanian.scores

+IDS: 0 1 SCORE: -1.28 NSCORE: -0.18    WORDS: ^ \' b o t ə $   WORD   ^ ð e $
+ ^ \' b o t ə $
+ ^ -- - ð e - $

+IDS: 0 2 SCORE: 1.46 NSCORE: 0.12    WORDS: ^ \' b o t ə $   WORD   ^ r̃ o k u lʸ i a\' lʸ e m $
+ ^ -- - \' -  b -   o  t ə $ -
+ ^ r̃ o  k u lʸ i a\' lʸ e m $

+IDS: 1 2 SCORE: -1.56 NSCORE: -0.13    WORDS: ^ ð e $   WORD   ^ r̃ o k u lʸ i a\' lʸ e m $
+ ^ -- - ð - -- -   e -- $ - -
+ ^ r̃ o k u lʸ i a\' lʸ e m $

+In addition, a simplified scoring model is available.
+Here, the word delimiters (^) and ($) are not required, as the scoring model does not score the initial and last character differently.
+The simplified scoring model consists of: consonant equality, both consonant, vowel equality, both vowel, both of type "other", and vowel vs. consonant.
+With scores of 3,1,1,0,0,-1 by default.
+Gap costs are set via --gapopen with -1 by default.

+ cat albanian.input | head -n 3 | ./dist/build/WordAlign/WordAlign twowaysimple
+IDS: 0 1 SCORE: -3.00 NSCORE: -0.60    WORDS: \' b o t ə   WORD   ð e
  \' b o t ə
   ð - e - -

-IDS: 0 2 SCORE: -3.417719000000001    WORDS: \' b o t ə   WORD   r̃ o k u lʸ i a\' lʸ e m
+IDS: 0 2 SCORE: -3.00 NSCORE: -0.30    WORDS: \' b o t ə   WORD   r̃ o k u lʸ i a\' lʸ e m
- \' - - -  b -   o  t ə -
+ \' - b o  t ə --- -- - -
  r̃ o k u lʸ i a\' lʸ e m

-IDS: 1 2 SCORE: -12.2272    WORDS: ð e   WORD   r̃ o k u lʸ i a\' lʸ e m ð - - - -- -   e -- - -
+IDS: 1 2 SCORE: -7.00 NSCORE: -0.70    WORDS: ð e   WORD   r̃ o k u lʸ i a\' lʸ e m ð - - - -- - --- -- e -
  r̃ o k u lʸ i a\' lʸ e m